TinkerBoard/tinkerboard.github.io/docs/developer-guide.md

 ./build.sh -UCKABu
 ```

-##### Creat a new partition for A/B boot
+##### Create a new partition for A/B boot
-To creat a new partition for A/B boot, please apply the following modification and specify the argument `B`.
+To create a new partition for A/B boot, please apply the following modification and specify the argument `B`.
 - device/asus/common
 ```diff
 diff --git a/mkimage_ab.sh b/mkimage_ab.sh